-If the FCC allows ISPs to give preferential treatment to high-paying clients, it could create a seriously uneven playing field in which small startups are relegated to the slow lane while wealthy corporations cruise along at light speed.
+Paid prioritization could create a seriously uneven playing field in which small startups are relegated to the slow lane while wealthy corporations cruise along at light speed.
 This is among the regulations that current FCC chairman Ajit Pai wants to abolish [source: FCC].